Illinois: Colleges and universities

 As of 19 August 2010, six of these rank in the "first tier" among the top 500 National Universities in the nation, as determined by the U.S. News & World Report rankings: the University of Chicago, Northwestern University, the University of Illinois Urbana-Champaign, Loyola University Chicago, the Illinois Institute of Technology, DePaul University, University of Illinois Chicago, Illinois State University, Southern Illinois University Carbondale, and Northern Illinois University.
 The University of Chicago is continuously ranked as one of the world's top ten universities on various independent university rankings, and its Booth School of Business, along with Northwestern's Kellogg School of Management consistently rank within the top five graduate business schools in the country and top ten globally.
 The University of Illinois Urbana-Champaign is often ranked among the best engineering schools in the world and United States.

 Illinois also has more than twenty additional accredited four-year universities, both public and private, and dozens of small liberal arts colleges across the state.
 Additionally, Illinois supports 49 public community colleges in the Illinois Community College System.

 School financing

 Schools in Illinois are funded primarily by property taxes, based on state assessment of property values, rather than direct state contributions.
 Scholar Tracy Steffes has described Illinois public education as historically "inequitable", a system where one of "the wealthiest of states" is "the stingiest in its support for education".
 There have been several attempts to reform school funding in Illinois.
 The most notable attempt came in 1973 with the adoption of the Illinois Resource Equalizer Formula, a measure through which it was hoped funding could be collected and distributed to Illinois schools more equitably.
 However, opposition from affluent Illinois communities who objected to having to pay for the less well-off school districts (many of them Black majority communities, produced by redlining, white flight, and other "soft" segregation methods) resulted in the formula's abolition in the late 1980s.

+Public libraries

+In Illinois there are municipal public libraries (including those operated by cities, towns, townships, and villages), and there are libraries operated by special-purpose districts called library districts.
+As of 2026 state law allows the formation of county libraries, but as of that time there are none operating in the state.